 Jason Shellen founded Hike Labs in 2014 after playing major roles in the development of iconic communications and publishing platforms.
 Hike Labs was acquired in April 2015 by Pinterest where he now works on the Core Product Team.
 As a business development director and product strategist at Pyra Labs, Jason was part of a revolution in mass communication with Blogger.
 Shellen & Evan Williams sold the company to the search giant Google in 2003.
-During his tenure at Google, Shellen started the Google Reader project & became it's founding product manager, worked on a plug-in hybrid project for Google.org and helped acquire companies like Feedburner, Picasa & Measure Map.
+During his tenure at Google, Shellen started the Google Reader project & became the founding product manager, worked on a plug-in hybrid project for Google.org and helped acquire companies like Feedburner, Picasa & Measure Map.

 Shellen resides in Lafayette, California with his wife Allison and their two sons.